© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Linney Deserted Medieval Village is a scheduled monument protected by Cadw under reference PE469.
 View the official record →

-Linney Deserted Medieval Village is a deserted medieval settlement located in Pembrokeshire, Wales, and is protected as a Scheduled Ancient Monument under Cadw designation PE469.
+Linney Deserted Medieval Village is a deserted medieval settlement located in Pembrokeshire, Wales, representing an important example of rural settlement abandonment in the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE469.

 Linney Deserted Medieval Village dates from the medieval period, and is classified as a deserted medieval village.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Linney Deserted Medieval Village is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE469.